One Sentence That Boosts Donor Engagement and Retention for Healthcare Nonprofits

 How does it make a difference?

-"Because of your kindness, premature babies can grow stronger in a warm, womb-like crib where care teams can provide life-saving treatment without moving these fragile newborns.”
+"Because of your kindness, premature babies can grow stronger in a warm, womb-like crib, where care teams can provide daily care without moving these fragile newborns.”

-“Because of your kindness” mirrors how donors want to see themselves: as compassionate, generous, and kind.
+“Because of your kindness” mirrors the donor’s self-image as caring and compassionate.
 It makes them feel seen and valued.

-✅ It replaces fundraising jargon with authentic emotion.
+✅ Storytelling replaces healthcare jargon with easy-to-visualize descriptions and authentic emotion.

-✅ It brings the nonprofit donor’s impact to life.
+✅ Nonprofit storytelling brings donor impact to life.

-✅ It transforms the generous donor into a hero.
+✅ Donor psychology + storytelling transforms the donor into a hero.

 The donor is heroically giving these precious little babies a fighting chance.
 Who wouldn't want to support that?
-(Also, this is the perfect place to ask for a recurring monthly donation.)
+(Also, this is a great story for an appeal that invites pediatric donors to join your monthly giving program.
+(Don't have a monthly giving program yet?
+I can help you launch one!)

-All you have to do is channel the wisdom of Adrian Sargeant, one of the world’s top researchers in fundraising and philanthropic psychology.
+Effective donor engagement strategies accomplish five things really well, according to Adrian Sargeant, one of the world’s top researchers in fundraising and philanthropic psychology:

 Affirm the donor’s identity as kind, generous, and community-minded